Fillings in Catonsville

 - Porcelain: The benefit of these types of fillings is that unlike composites, they do not stain over time.
 They are powerful and look just like the real thing, but can also be a bit more pricy if they need to be made in a dental laboratory, depending on where they are purchased.

-Don’t Delay in Getting Your Fillings
+Don’t Delay in Getting Your Fillings in Catonsville and Glen Burnie

 The longer you wait to get your cavities filled, the more likely you will have complications that end up being far more painful.
 Deep cavities require more intensive drilling and can even lead to your tooth breaking and requiring more extensive restorative care.
 Instead of hesitating, contact our office at Paul S. Yi, DDS, PA and let our experienced doctors support you with all your filling needs in Catonsville.